Laws and Regulations for the Non-Surgical Cosmetic Industry

-Unfortunately however, since the release of this report the government has failed to sufficiently respond to the recommendations set.
+Unfortunately, the government rejected the recommendation to establish a register of licensed practitioners.
 In part, this is due to their belief that they shouldn’t have to fund a register for commercial cosmetic elective procedures when the NHS is already in such dire need of additional funds.

-As a result of this, it’s fallen upon the industry itself to come up with an alternative solution, and this is where Save Face comes in.
+It’s fallen upon the industry itself to come up with an alternative solution, and this is where Save Face comes in.
 We are fulfilling the need for a centralised register of accredited non-surgical cosmetic industry professionals who have been individually assessed on-site by a Save Face Clinical Assessor, using a stringent set of Save Face Standards for Accreditation.
 Accredited ourselves, by The Professional Standards Authority (PSA), we are a government-approved voluntary register.

 So if you are thinking of undergoing a non-surgical cosmetic treatment, use Save Face to research treatments, ask questions, and find a reputable practitioner.
 This way, you can rest assured that the person carrying out your procedure is suitably qualified to do so.

 If you are a practitioner offering non-surgical cosmetic procedures, register your interest in joining the growing number of responsible practitioners who recognise the challenges and risks faced by the public and want to provide third -party assurance of their practice standards.
-In doing so, you will be recognised as leading the way in the championing high standards and safe practice for your customers.
+In doing so, you will be recognised as leading the way in championing high standards and safe practice for your patients.